Ex-FBI agent Strzok due out with book about Trump, Russia

-WASHINGTON (AP) - Former FBI counterintelligence agent Peter Strzok, who played a key role in the Russia investigation but whose pejorative text messages about Donald Trump during the 2016 campaign made him a target of the president’s wrath, is releasing a book on his concerns about the president.
+WASHINGTON (AP) - Former FBI counterintelligence agent Peter Strzok, who played a key role in the Russia investigation but whose pejorative text messages about Donald Trump during the 2016 campaign made him a target of the president’s wrath, is releasing a book on his concerns the president could be compromised.

 “Compromised: Counterintelligence and the Threat of Donald J. Trump” is due out Sept.
 8, publisher Houghton Mifflin Harcourt Books & Media said in a statement to The Associated Press.